January 25, 2020

-The Congressional Budget Office recently released its budget deficit projections for the decade from 2018-2028.
-For the current fiscal year it projects a budget deficit of $1.1 trillion.
-A deficit of that magnitude will push debt held by the public to 79.4% of GDP.
+The Congressional Budget Office recently reported that the budget deficit for the current fiscal year is likely to be $1.0 trillion.
+A deficit of that magnitude will push debt held by the public to 80.7% of GDP.
 For the first seven years of the previous decade debt held by the public averaged about 35% of GDP.
 But the depth of the recession changed all that and debt as a percentage of GDP has exploded.

 To prevent this from occurring Congress and the President need to come to an agreement to shrink the deficit so that debt outstanding relative to GDP shrinks to a manageable level of 50% or less over the course of the next 30 years.
 It is do-able, but the question is whether our policy makers have the will to do what is necessary.